bcgov/cas-registration/docs/developer-environment-setup-mac-os.md

 After doing the initial setup, to get the backend re-running:

-1. From the `cas-registration/bc_obps` directory, run `poetry env activate`
-2. To set up the database:
+1. To set up the database:
    - If you want to drop and recreate the database with mock data, run `make reset_db`.
 (Warning: This will delete superusers and you will have to recreate with `make superuser`.)
    - If you want to keep your existing database and update (e.g. after a rebase)
      - If there are new migrations, run `make migrate`.
 (Or, because we're pre-production, you can delete the existing migrations, run `make migrations` and then `make migrate`)
      - If there are new fixtures, `run python manage.py loaddata <path-to-fixture>``
-3. Run `make run`
+2. Run `make run`

 ### Troubleshooting